 TotalEnergies SE Sponsored ADR (TTE) Stock Sinks As Market Gains: What You Should Know

-Any recent changes to analyst estimates for TotalEnergies SE Sponsored ADR should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for TotalEnergies SE Sponsored ADR.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.09% higher.
-TotalEnergies SE Sponsored ADR is currently a Zacks Rank #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection has moved 5.19% higher.
+TotalEnergies SE Sponsored ADR is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, TotalEnergies SE Sponsored ADR is holding a Forward P/E ratio of 7.68.
-This represents a discount compared to its industry's average Forward P/E of 18.25.
+In terms of valuation, TotalEnergies SE Sponsored ADR is currently trading at a Forward P/E ratio of 7.6.
+Its industry sports an average Forward P/E of 18.43, so we one might conclude that TotalEnergies SE Sponsored ADR is trading at a discount comparatively.

-Meanwhile, TTE's PEG ratio is currently 0.37.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-TTE's industry had an average PEG ratio of 1.33 as of yesterday's close.
+We can also see that TTE currently has a PEG ratio of 0.37.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+TTE's industry had an average PEG ratio of 1.35 as of yesterday's close.

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.